A First Observational Assessment of Cosmic Backreaction Over an Extended Redshift Range: Summary, discussion and conclusion

 \section{Summary, discussion and conclusion}

-We have applied the recently introduced method of \cite{preprint} to place observational constraints on the backreaction parameter combination $\Omega_r + 3\Omega_Q$.
+We have applied the recently introduced method of \cite{preprint} to place observational constraints on the backreaction parameter combination $\Omega_R + 3\Omega_Q$.
 The resulting bounds are consistent with a flat FLRW cosmology and thus with the standard $\Lambda$CDM model at the one‑sigma level.
-At the same time, the uncertainties remain substantial, implying that non‑negligible backreaction effects in our Universe cannot presently be ruled out.
+However, since we are constraining $\Omega_R+3\Omega_Q$ and not the two components individually, it is important to note that this specific combination can vanish/be very small, without the dynamically important combination $\Omega_r+\Omega_Q$ being so (see e.g. section 3.3.2 of \cite{buchert} for an example).
+Additionally, the uncertainty bands of the constraints remain substantial, implying that non‑negligible backreaction effects in our universe cannot presently be ruled out.
+The large uncertainties are due to the low number of BAO data points, marginalizing over $r_d$ and to the constraints being very conservative as we have only implemented very few modeling assumptions such as through hyperparameter choices for symbolic regression algorithms and by assuming that the Dyer-Roeder approximation can be neglected.
+Tighter constraints could in principle be obtained by imposing specific modeling assumptions on $R_\mathcal{D}$ and $Q_\mathcal{D}$.
+For example, \cite{preprint} analytically explored scaling solutions corresponding to the assumption $Q_\mathcal{D}\propto a_\mathcal{D}^{-n}$.
+We have deliberately refrained from imposing such constraints here, as there is currently no clear physical justification for expecting this functional form of $Q_\mathcal{D}$.
+In the absence of well-motivated backreaction models, we consider it more appropriate to focus on constraining backreaction effects introducing as few model assumptions as possible.

-In a complementary approach, \cite{soon} derived the first direct observational constraints on $\Omega_{R,0}$ and $\Omega_{Q,0}$ in the local universe.
-While the method introduced in \cite{preprint} and employed here does not allow $\Omega_R$ and $\Omega_Q$ to be constrained separately, it instead enables constraints over a significant redshift range and on hypersurfaces that are directly related to the observed redshift–distance relation.
-The two approaches thus probe different regimes and provide complementary information.
+In a complementary approach, \cite{soon} derived the first direct observational constraints on $\Omega_{R,0}$ and $\Omega_{Q,0}$ in the local universe through reconstructions based on CosmicFlows‑4++ data \cite{flows}, finding a small (sub-percent) value for $\Omega_{Q,0}$ but significant curvature in our local neighborhood.
+While the method introduced in \cite{preprint} and employed here does not allow $\Omega_R$ and $\Omega_Q$ to be constrained separately, it instead enables constraints over an extended redshift range and on hypersurfaces that are directly related to the observed redshift–distance relation.
+In contrast, the backreaction constraints from \cite{soon} specifically relate to the hypersurfaces comoving with the matter contained within the region.
+The region is known to have significant bulk flow (see e.g. \cite{bulk, bulk2}), implying that the region comoving with the fluid deforms significantly with time.
+The regions probed by the Pantheon+ (at $z\geq0.38$ considered here) and BAO data considered here are expected to be so large that such peculiar flow is not important.
+The two approaches presented in \cite{preprint} and \cite{soon} thus probe different regimes and provide complementary information.